 Looking at the Tables

-- Open each of the two tables in turn to become familiar with the data stored in them. - 2 Close the tables by clicking in their close buttons.
+- 1 Open each of the two tables in turn to become familiar with the data stored in them. - 2 Close the tables by clicking on their close boxes at the top right of their windows.

 Creating a Query